tonomoshia/60DaysOfUdacity/60daysofudacity.md

 ### Day 3 - 03.14.22
 1. Watch 30 minutes of [SQL Tutorial - Full Database Course for Beginners](https://youtu.be/HXV3zeQKqGY) from [FreeCodeCamp](https://www.freecodecamp.org).
 2. Figure out Index & Match (!!)
 3. Time, procrastination and motivation.
 I see so many people having trouble with Project 2 and I feel like I am going to have an even more difficult time.
 Kinda avoiding it.

+### Day 4 - 03.16.22
+1. Started Using SQL for Data Analysis -
+   1. Completed Lesson 1: Intro to Using SQL for Data Analytics.
+   2. Started Lesson 2: Basic SQL (up to section 7).
+2. Continue Lesson 2: Basic SQL.
+3. None.
+Will do Project 2 later.